NIEM/NIEM.github.io/model/concepts/niem-construct/augmentation/def.md

-a mechanism to add additional properties to an existing type that cannot be modified directly
+a mechanism to add additional local content to NIEM types defined in other namespaces